peregr956/lifepath-planner/docs/api_contracts.md

 # API Contracts (MVP Draft)

-This document describes the HTTP JSON contracts between the frontend (`ui-web`), the API gateway, and the backend services:
+This document describes the HTTP JSON contracts for the **Vercel serverless API**.

-- `budget-ingestion-service`
-- `clarification-service`
-- `optimization-service`

 For the MVP, contracts are intentionally simple and focused on a single budget “session” at a time.
-All examples assume JSON over HTTP, with the API gateway as the only entrypoint used by the frontend.
+All examples assume JSON over HTTP, with the same-origin API routes (`/api/*`) as the entrypoint used by the frontend.

 ---